 We're helping wildlife affected by fires

 The scale and severity of bushfires sweeping the country is currently testing the resources of wildlife rescue groups.
 Many groups have issued public pleas for financial support and donated goods, to help them meet the needs of native wildlife that are suffering from the impact of these fires.
 Wildlife rescue groups and wildlife hospitals simply cannot keep up and need extra support to help native wildlife going through this traumatic moment in history.
-The treatment and rehabilitation of wildlife is an intensive and a long-term process and recovery can take up to 6-9 months.
+The treatment and rehabilitation of wildlife is an intensive long-term process and recovery can take up to 6-9 months.

 Account Name: Wildlife Preservation Society of Australia trading as Australian Wildlife Society